Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Experiments

 \eat{ To evaluate performance, we compute both the RMSE (which is equal, up to a constant) to the NLL with a plugin MAP estimate , and a Monte-Carlo approximation to the the negative log posterior predictive density (NLPD) (see \cref{appx:predict-obs} for details).
 We add the \textit{-map} suffix for methods evaluated using a plugin estimate of the posterior predictive, and \textit{-mc} suffix for methods that use a Monte Carlo approximation.
 In the case of SGD and Adam, we use the online Laplace method of \citep{Ritter2018online} to compute the posterior, using a diagonal approximation to the Hessian.
 The NLPD results are in the appendix, to save space. }

-\paragraph{Static distribution} We start by sampling an iid dataset of images, where the angle of rotation at time $t$ is sampled from a uniform ${\cal U}[0, 180]$ distribution.
-To choose the best hyperparameters, we optimise for a lowest final NLPD on the train set.
-In Figure \cref{fig:rotated-mnist-iid-rmse}, we show the RMSE over the test set as a function of the number of trained examples, and in Figure \cref{fig:rotated-mnist-iid-nlpd}, we show the corresponding NLPD.
+\paragraph{Stationary distribution} We start by sampling an iid dataset of images, where the angle of rotation at time $t$ is sampled from a uniform ${\cal U}[0, 180]$ distribution.
+In Figure \cref{fig:rotated-mnist-iid-rmse}, we show the RMSE over the test set as a function of the number of trained examples; we see that LOFI outperforms the other methods by a healthy margin.
+(The NLL and NLPD results in \cref{fig:rotated-mnist-iid} show a similar trend.)

+\eat{ and in Figure \cref{fig:rotated-mnist-iid-nlpd}, we show the corresponding NLPD.
 We see that the LOFI methods have the best performance, and have the lowest variance.
-(Note that, in the case of the GD methods, the NLPD uses a diagonal version of the online Laplace approximation to capture the parameter uncertainty before drawing MC samples.)
+(Note that the NLPD is computed via an analytic approximation to the posterior predictive under the linearized observation model, and in the case of the GD methods, a diagonal version of the online Laplace approximation is used to capture the parameter uncertainty.
+For additional discussion of these approximations, see \cref{appx:predict-obs}.) }

 \eat{

 }